Plugin and widget review guidelines

 When you are ready to submit, please make sure you have done the following:

 - Established a way for users to contact you for support.
 It's your responsibility to provide support for your plugin and widget users.
-You can provide them with an email address, or a link to a website or help center.
+For example, you can provide them with an email address or a link to a website or help center.

 What to expect